Fake125/decision-tree-classifier-ID3-implementation/README.md

 - All attributes must be discrete-valued.
 - The class column must be ordered in last column.
-- The chosen dataset must be in CSV file.
+- The chosen dataset must be as a CSV file.

 ## Launch
 No specific requirements or dependencies are required except JDK.